LAST MODIFIED: July 7, 2023

 - Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 The Company does not generally engage third parties for direct marketing purposes.
-However, we provide notice here of California’s “Shine the Light” Law (Civil Code Section § 1798.83) permits users of our website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an e-mail with the subject “Shine the Light Law Request” to firstname.lastname@example.org.
+However, we provide notice here of California’s “Shine the Light” law (Civil Code Section § 1798.83) permits consumers that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+To make such a request, please send us an e-mail with the subject “Shine the Light Law Request” via email@example.com.

 Phone: (844) 922-2873